stellamascaro/stellamascaro/README.md

 ##  **About me**

-I'm a Full Stack enthusiast seeking an opportunity to showcase my skills.
+I'm a Full Stack enthusiast, currently working as Front End developer in the cybersecurity field.
 I graduated from Le Wagon's Web Development Bootcamp, where I gained expertise as a Full Stack Developer.
-Currently, I am pursuing a course in Computer Science and started a part-time job at KodeBrew as a Developer.
+Currently, I am pursuing a course in Computer Science and gained real experience in a part-time job at KodeBrew as a Full Stack Developer.
 My objective is to learn from any situation, grow as an individual, and always help others.
 Additionally, i'm doing theater in my free time and i have a keen interest in Data Science!

 <br><br>